BHuvaneshvar933/coffee_shop_app_kotlin/README.md

 ## 🤝 Contributing
 - PRs are welcome!
 If you have ideas for new features or improvements, feel free to fork the repo and submit a pull request.

-## 📜 License
-- This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👨‍💻 Author
 - C. Bhuvaneshvar Reddy